China: How has a new 'historical resolution' cemented Xi Jinping's power? | DW | 12.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Experts say an unusual resolution passed by the Communist Party will strengthen Xi's power and rewrite party history.
-The move, they say, offers Xi status similar to Mao Zedong.
+Experts say an unusual resolution passed by the Communist Party will strengthen the president's power and rewrite party history.
+The move, they say, offers Xi a status similar to that of Mao Zedong.

 The resolution can also pave the way to a likely third presidential term next year.

-Experts believe that the resolution indicates a turning point for the Chinese Communist Party (CCP), giving Xi greater control over the narrative of its history,
+Experts believe that the resolution indicates a turning point for the CCP, giving Xi greater control over the narrative of its history.

 It also puts Xi on a pedestal similar to CCP heroes like Mao Zedong and Deng Xiaoping, the only other two leaders who have convened a resolution on the party's history.